Christian Democrats (Sweden): Election of Ebba Busch

 In 2015, the young deputy Mayor of Uppsala Ebba Busch was elected as new party leader.
 She moved the party towards a new more right-wing and secular position.
 In the 2018 election she showed herself to be a fierce debater lifting her party from what had been predicted as a sure defeat to the best election result in nearly 20 years.

 In 2019, after the new government was announced the KD harshly criticized the incoming government and the liberal parties supporting it.
 To create an alternative to the center-left government the KD opened up to cooperation with the Sweden Democrats This move was popular with the voters and during this period the party saw continually increased support in the opinion polls.

-Ahead of the European election the party had reached 13% in the opinion polls, which if it would have been the election result would be the best result for the Christian Democracts ever.
-This passed after the election when the Swedish newspaper Dagens Nyheter posted an article showing the KD’s MEP Lars Adaktusson voting no to the expansion of abortion rights 22 times while he sat in the European Parliament between 2014 and 2019.
+Ahead of the European election the party had reached 13% in the opinion polls, which if it would have been the election result would be the best result for the Christian Democrats ever.
+This passed after the election when the Swedish newspaper Dagens Nyheter posted an article showing the KD's MEP Lars Adaktusson voting no to the expansion of abortion rights 22 times while he sat in the European Parliament between 2014 and 2019.
 The situation for the party worsened during the COVID-19 pandemic where, as in most other countries, smaller opposition parties saw a decrease whilst the governments strengthened their support.